spazznolo/spazznolo.github.io/_posts/2022-09-18-project-layout.md

 </p>
 <p>
 <h5>2.
 Identify and map the court.</h5>
 The ultimate goal is to locate the players and ball using a <i>common coordinate system</i>.
 The good news is that professional tennis matches are played on regulation courts.
-If a few key aspects of the court can be identified, then we can map it leveraging the known court dimensions.
+If a few key aspects of the court can be identified, then we leverage the known court dimensions to create a common coordinate system.
 </p>
 <p>
 <h5>3.
 Identify the players.</h5>